Let’s tackle student editing! Teaching students to edit their writing can be accomplished!

 Edit: to revise or correct, as a manuscript.

 Student editing includes correcting and fixing grammar and usage errors.
 Before we begin editing student essays, I prep students a bit, often with a revise and edit anchor chart.
 (You can download my editable revising and editing checklist high school for free if you want a starting place.)
-I once thought the encouragement was not necessary, but once I created a pep talk as a bit of an anticipatory set, the editing process went better than previous times.
+I once thought the encouragement and preparatory process was not necessary, but once I created a pep talk as a bit of an anticipatory set, the editing process went better than previous times.

 Every part of class (and most of life) requires tweaking, an editing.
 As adults, we rework presentations.
 We read over emails before we send them to our bosses.
 We practice discussions before important meetings.
 All of these are edits of sorts, and working on student essays is no different.